 Buying local not only helps support Michigan’s economy, explains Chef Nick, but it’s also good for the environment.
 And there’s an even better reason why Chef Nick uses local ingredients in his professional kitchen and in his home: It tastes better.
 For home cooks, Chef Nick suggests getting to know the farmers’ markets in your area.
 He’s also a regular at the Eastern Market in Detroit.
 “I remember how exciting it was to go there as a child,” recalls Chef Nick, who grew up in Novi and Gaylord.
 “It’s really coming back.
 It’s a lively, happening place now with lots of great, local vendors.”

 Below, Chef Nick – who regularly creates everything from five-course meals for high-end events to finger foods for visiting school groups and menus for the museum’s on-site eateries – shares some insights into his cooking style.
-He also passes along the recipe for his Oven-Seared, Amish-Raised Chicken "Chop" with Morel Sauce.

 What three ingredients do you always keep stocked in your pantry?